There are a lot of ways to make a space appear larger than it actually is by utilizing just a few of the techniques below.

 Scale, Placement And Colour Of Furniture

 - Choose furnishings in shades and patterns that compliment each other instead of ones that compete in colour.
+Furniture in solid colours is better in a smaller space.
+Create interest using textures instead of patterns.
+If you do use patterns in fabrics keep them subdued and on a smaller scale.

 - Use multi function pieces to help minimize the number of items such as beds with drawers, sofa beds, expandable dining tables, nested tables and storage chests as coffee tables.